ghi-electronics/Documentation/software/due-script/due-script.md

 # DUE Script
 ---

 DUE Scripts run internally on any DUE-enabled [hardware](../../hardware/intro.md).
-This allows users to run simple quick command, called immediate mode.
+This allows users to run simple quick commands, called *Immediate mode*.
 Additionally, users can extend the DUE language with additional functionality that can be accessed externally or can be executed onto the device.
-This is called recording mode.
+This is called *Recording mode*.

 ## Operating Modes